 Here, we explore the pros and cons of each of them.

 Different types of income protection policy

 - Long-term income protection: This type of IP policy pays out until a fixed age, death or your return to work.
 It's underwritten at the point of applying for the policy, rather than when you put in a claim.
 This means you’ll know exactly what you're covered for from day one, as well as any pre-existing conditions you're not insured for.

-- Short-term income protection: Like long-term income protection, this type of policy is fully underwritten when you take out the cover.
-However, rather than pay out until death or retirement, short-term income protection, known as Stip, has a fixed maximum payout period of between one and five years.
+- Short-term income protection: Like long term income protection, this type of policy is fully underwritten when you take out the cover.
+However, rather than pay out until death or retirement, short term income protection, known as Stip, has a fixed maximum payout period of between one and five years.

-- Accident, sickness and unemployment (ASU) cover: ASU providers may screen potential customers, but do not conduct full medical underwriting at outset.
+- Accident, sickness and unemployment (ASU) cover: ASU providers may screen potential customers, but do not conduct full medical underwriting at the outset.
 Cover tends to be cheaper than IP, but you have less certainty that you'll be covered when you come to put in a claim.
 As the name suggests, ASU policies cover you for unemployment.

 Guaranteed, renewable and age-related IP

 Once you've chosen the type of policy that meets your needs, there are three price bases to choose from: